CIRCSE/LiLa_LB_QueryInterface/README.md

 # LiLa_LB_QueryInterface

-LiLa Lemma Bank Query Interface
+The LiLa Lemma Bank query interface (<https://lila-erc.eu/query>) allows users to interrogate the collection of Latin lemmas utilized in LiLa to interlink the linguistic resources published therein.